Lyalpha/pympc/README.md

 ```

 import the package and (optionally) grab the catalogue - this must be done at least once prior to doing any searches
-and can be run to overwrite the catalogue with the lastest version from the Minor Planet Center
+and can be run to overwrite the catalogue with the latest version from the Minor Planet Center
 ```
 >>> import pympc
 >>> pympc.update_catalogue()